stephjean6/exercise/sample.md

-Git and GitHub are used for version control.
+You can use Git and GitHub for version control.

 Git manages your files.